EGI-Federation/documentation/content/en/about/contributing/git.md

 git push
 ```

-## Updating a local feature branch with changes made on the main branch
+## Update local feature branch with changes made on the main branch

 In case the _main_ branch evolved since the feature branch was created, it may
 be required to merge the new changes in the feature branch.